 As a four-season destination, Canada’s capital is a wonderful place to visit any time of year.
 Countless sites, events and activities welcome groups and fully independent travelers to Ottawa all year-long.
 Here are some of the seasonal highlights that will keep you coming back for more!

 Spring is a very special season in Canada — maple syrup season — and Ottawa is lucky to be so close to many maple syrup producers in both Quebec and Ontario.
-For example, just outside the city you’ll find Fulton’s Pancake House & Sugar Bush where guests can enjoy a guided tour, horse-drawn ride, boutique and even a maple meal!
+For example, just outside the city you’ll find Fulton's Sugar Bush and Maple Shop where guests can enjoy a guided tour, horse-drawn ride and boutique.

 Maple trees are a national treasure, but you can branch out and discover thousands of species of trees from around the world at The Arboretum — one of the first places in the city to be awash with spring colours.
 Wander amongst its perfumed pink-and-white crabapple tree blossoms to the ridge in the centre of the park for a great view of the Rideau Canal and the city.
 Follow one of several marked paths and explore less tamed beauty in the Butterfly Meadow or Fletcher Wildlife Garden.
 Adjoining this urban oasis is the Central Experimental Farm, which is anchored by the Canada Agriculture and Food Museum — where horses, sheep, pigs, and other livestock are enjoyed by a regular flow of city-dwellers seeking to reconnect with nature.
 For indoor natural wonders, head back downtown to the Canadian Museum of Nature.